SecObserve/secobserve_actions_templates/README.md

+> [!IMPORTANT]
+> The SecObserve repositories have been moved from the MaibornWolff organization to their own SecObserve organization.
+Even though all links to the previous repository location are automatically redirected to the new location, we strongly recommend updating any existing links to the new repository URL.

 # SecObserve GitHub actions and GitLab CI templates

 SecObserve gathers results about potential security flaws from various vulnerability scanning tools and makes them available for assessment and reporting.